axie-tracker/axie-tracker.github.io/index.md

 The Axie Infinity Tracker is a great tool for keeping track of your scholarship and management goals.
 With it, you can easily set goals, add tasks and resources associated with those goals, track your progress over time, and view your progress in graphical form.
 So why wait?
 Get started today!

-The Benefits Of Using The Axie Infinity Tracker For Scholarship And Management.
+## The Benefits Of Using A Schoalrship Tracker

 The Axie Infinity Tracker is a great tool for managing your scholarships and ensuring that you are getting the most out of your investment.
 The tracker allows you to see all of the available scholarships in one place, as well as keep track of deadlines, requirements, and other important information.
 This can be extremely helpful in making sure that you don't miss any opportunities or miss any deadlines.
 Additionally, the tracker can help you stay organized and on top of your scholarship applications.
 This is especially helpful if you are applying to multiple scholarships or have multiple deadlines approaching.